olcf/olcf-user-docs/accounts/olcf_policy_guide.rst

 .. rubric:: Footnotes

+.. [#f1] This entry is for legacy User Archive directories which contained user data on January 14, 2020.
+There is also a quota/limit of 2,000 files on this directory.

+.. [#f2] User Archive directories that were created (or had no user data) after January 14, 2020.
+Settings other than permissions are not applicable because directories are root-owned and contain no user files.

-.. [#f1] Permissions on Member Work directories can be controlled to an extent by project members.
+.. [#f3] Permissions on Member Work directories can be controlled to an extent by project members.
 By default, only the project member has any accesses, but accesses can be granted to other project members by setting group permissions accordingly on the Member Work directory.
 The parent directory of the Member Work directory prevents accesses by "UNIX-others" and cannot be changed (security measures).

-.. [#f2] Retention is not applicable as files will follow purge cycle.
+.. [#f4] Retention is not applicable as files will follow purge cycle.

+On Summit, Rhea and the DTNs, additional paths to the various project-centric work areas are available via the following symbolic links and/or environment variables:

+- Member Work Directory:  ``/gpfs/alpine/scratch/[userid]/[projid]`` or ``$MEMBERWORK/[projid]``
+- Project Work Directory: ``/gpfs/alpine/proj-shared/[projid]`` or ``$PROJWORK/[projid]``
+- World Work Directory: ``/gpfs/alpine/world-shared/[projid]`` or ``$WORLDWORK/[projid]``

 Data Retention Overview
 ^^^^^^^^^^^^^^^^^^^^^^^